ollama4j/ollama4j/README.md

 - [x] Use lombok
 - [x] Update request body creation with Java objects
 - [ ] Async APIs for images
+- [ ] Add custom headers to requests
 - [ ] Add additional params for `ask` APIs such as:
     - `options`: additional model parameters for the Modelfile such as `temperature`
     - `system`: system prompt to (overrides what is defined in the Modelfile)